-The Horror genre has had its ups and downs over the years and with censorship becoming more lax and CGI making effects more affordable many films have tended to rely on these aspects more and more making the horror film experience more about gore than scares.
+The Horror genre has had its ups and downs over the years and with censorship becoming more relaxed and CGI-making effects more affordable many films have tended to rely on these aspects more and more making the horror film experience more about gore than scares.

-If you like your horror scary as well as gory then this comes totally recommended.
+If you like your horror scary as well as gory then this is recommended.

 FILM: 8.5 PICTURE: 9 AUDIO: 9 EXTRAS: 2